nelly2k/notes/coding/aws/networking/internet gateways.md

 - Not supported for IPv6
 - NAT instances must live on a public subnet with route to Internet Gateway
 - Private instances in private subnet must have route to the NAT instance, usually the default route destination of 0.0.0.0/0
+- Allow you detach and attach Elastic IP
+- can have access to Security Groups
+- can be configured to support port forwarding

 ## NAT Gateway
 - Fully managed NAT service that replaces needs for NAT instance on EC2